microsoft/VFSForGit/Readme.md

 * If you still do not have the `dotnet` cli `>= v2.1.300` installed [manually install it].
 You can check what version you have with `dotnet --version`.(https://www.microsoft.com/net/download/dotnet-core/2.1)

-* You will need to manage and sign your own certificate.

-  If you're using Xcode for the first time, you may have to login to Xcode with your Apple ID to generate a codesigning certificate.
+* If you're using Xcode for the first time, you may have to login to Xcode with your Apple ID to generate a codesigning certificate.
 You can do this by launching Xcode.app, opening the PrjFS.xcworkspace and trying to build.
 You can find the signing options in the General tab of the project's settings.

 * Create a `VFSForGit` directory and Clone VFSForGit into a directory called `src` inside it:
   ```